Shop all Irish Blackthorn Rustic & Horn

 Shillelagh as a Collector’s Item

 It is their link to Ireland and Irish folklore that attracts so many collectors to shillelaghs.
-As Irish folklorist Padraic Colum noted¸ carrying a shillelagh is a badge of honor for a man.
+As Irish folklorist Padraic Colum noted, carrying an Irish blackthorn walking stick is a badge of honor for a man.
 Indeed¸ it was always viewed as a rite of passage into manhood when a boy received his shillelagh.
 This heritage makes a shillelagh a particularly treasured collectible for many people of Irish ancestry.